Dwijad/Bitnami-Kafka-Helm-Chart/README.md

     $ mkdir -p kafka/certs && cd kafka/certs
     $ Get/Place generate_ssl_cert.sh, broker-{n}.conf in kafka/certs

-Edit `broker-{n}.conf` files to reflect the release name in DNS of each broker.
+Edit `broker-{n}.conf` files to reflect the release name in DNS of each broker where n is the broker number.

     ...
     ...